chaitjo/personalized-dialog/MemN2N/README.md

 # End-to-end Memory Networks for Dialog
 Implementation of Memory Networks from [Learning End-to-End Goal-Oriented Dialog](https://arxiv.org/abs/1605.07683) in Tensorflow.
-Tested on the bAbI dialog dataset and the Personalized dialog dataset.
+Tested on the bAbI Dialog dataset and the Personalized Dialogdataset.

 The `runs/` directory contains experimental results, trained models and logs from our paper.